Chris Hadfield: Education and military career

-NASA experience
+Astronaut career

 Hadfield was selected to become one of four new Canadian astronauts from a field of 5,330 applicants in June 1992.
 Three of those four (Dafydd Williams, Julie Payette and Hadfield) have flown in space.
 The fourth candidate, Michael McKay, resigned as an astronaut in 1995.
 Hadfield was assigned by the CSA to the NASA Johnson Space Center in Houston, Texas in August, where he addressed technical and safety issues for Shuttle Operations Development, contributed to the development of the glass shuttle cockpit, and supported shuttle launches at the Kennedy Space Center, in Florida.
 In addition, Hadfield was NASA's chief CAPCOM (capsule communicator), the voice of mission control to astronauts in orbit, for 25 Space Shuttle missions.
 From 1996 to 2000, he represented CSA astronauts and coordinated their activities as the chief astronaut for the CSA.

 He was the director of operations for NASA at the Yuri Gagarin Cosmonaut Training Center (GCTC) in Star City, Russia from 2001 until 2003.
 Some of his duties included co-ordination and direction of all International Space Station crew activities in Russia, oversight of training and crew support staff, as well as policy negotiation with the Russian Space Program and other International Partners.
 He also trained and became fully qualified to be a flight engineer cosmonaut in the Soyuz TMA spacecraft, and to perform spacewalks in the Russian Orlan spacesuit.